matter-labs/zksync-web-era-docs/docs/dev/ethereum-vs-v2.md

 zkSync fully supports the standard [Ethereum JSON-RPC API](https://eth.wiki/json-rpc/API), but it also has some additional L2-specific functionality.

-As long as your code does not involve deploying new smart contracts (they can only be deployed using EIP712 transactions, more on that [below](#eip712)), _no changes for the codebase needed!_
+As long as your code does not involve deploying new smart contracts (they can only be deployed using EIP712 transactions, more on that [below](#eip712)), _no changes for the codebase are needed!_

 You may continue using the SDKs that you use now.
 Users will continue paying fees in ETH and the UX will be identical to the one on Ethereum.